miaojiang/azure-docs/articles/api-management/api-management-role-based-access-control.md

 ## Custom Roles
 If none of the built-in roles meet your specific needs, custom roles can be created to provide more granular access management for API Management entities.
 For example, you can create a custom role which has read-only access to an API Management service but only has write access to one specific API.
 To learn more details about custom roles, see [Custom Roles in Azure RBAC](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-custom-roles).

 When you create a custom role, it is easier to start with one of the built-in roles.
 Edit the attributes to add the Actions, NotActions, or AssignableScopes, then save the changes as a new role.
-The following example begins with the "Azure API Managment Service Reader" role and creates a custom role called "Calculator API Editor".
-The custom role can be assigned only to a specific API therefore will only has access to that API.
+The following example shows how to create a custom role using PowerShell cmdlets.
+It begins with the "Azure API Managment Service Reader" role and creates a custom role called "Calculator API Editor".
+The role can be assigned only to a specific API therefore will only have access to that API.

 ```
 $role = Get-AzureRmRoleDefinition "API Management Service Reader Role"